mbdev95/OpenClassrooms-Project-8-Improve-Todo-List-App/README.md

 I used the Developer Tools feature of Lighthouse to generate two audit reports contrasting the performance of the todo list app with a competitor.
 The above image shows the Lighthouse audit results for the todo list application.
 The results rank the loading performance, accessiblity and best practices out of a 100.
 A series of metrics measure different aspects of page load performance, with a focus on the speed at which elements are styled and functional.
 In the above link is a report I wrote contrasting the two Lighthouse audit results.
 I now understand how Lighthouse can be used as a quick way to audit an applications performance in order to determine which changes need to be made to optimize the application.

 ## Writing Technical Documentation

 ### Technical Documentation Link: https://github.com/mbdev95/OpenClassrooms-Project-8-Improve-Todo-List-App/blob/master/documentation/Todo%20List%20App%20Technical%20Documentation.pdf

+The final objective of this project was to write technical documentation summarizes how JavaScript was implemented.
+The technical documentation I wrote focuses primarily on the use of Model-view-controller infrastructure to create a flow of data communication from the view, which can be thought of as the DOM, via the controller, the mastermind of the application, to the model, which alters the database.
+I discuss each part of the Model-view-controller in detail, describing all the major functions of each component.
+Also, I breifly discuss the errors that were debugged and the audit report mentioned above.
+Through the writing of the technical documentation I have learned how the Model-view-controller is a terrific way to create efficient data pathways between the key areas of an application.

 ## Debugging Todo List Application